 In case you want to exercise the above rights, and provided you prove your identity, you can address your requests to:

 Tel: +34 963 869350, 869351

 If you deem that the processing of your data violates the data protection regulations or your data protection rights in any way, you can file a complaint at a supervisory authority.
 In Spain, such authority is the Spanish Data Protection Authority.

-Should you make use of one of the above-mentioned rights in a manifestly unfounded or excessive manner, we can, pursuant to Article 12 para 12 (a) of the GDPR charge a reasonable processing fee or refuse to act on your request.
+Should you make use of one of the above-mentioned rights in a manifestly unfounded or excessive manner, we can, pursuant to Article 12 para 5 (a) and (b) of the GDPR charge a reasonable processing fee or refuse to act on your request.